Ada-Developers-Academy/core-unit-3/learning-another-language/additional-topics.md

 Other questions to consider:

 - What is considered truthy?
-- What is considered falsey?
+- What is considered falsy?
 - What does `null` mean?
 - How do we do string interpolation?